rock roll hall of fame guitars photo

 Pittsburgh does have its obstacles to overcome.

 For starters, its population has declined by more than 50 percent from its peak of 677,000 in 1950.
-Pittsburgh was the eight most populous city in the country at that time.
+Pittsburgh was the eighth most populous city in the country at that time.
 It’s now the 69th most populous, just behind the suburb of North Las Vegas in Nevada.

 The city has struggled with air pollution issues caused by all the decades of heavy industry.
 At times, the city was described as being choked by a black film of sooty air.
 Several efforts known as “renaissances” have been implemented since the late 1940s to clean up the city’s air and water.
 Nonetheless, the city still received a failing grade for air quality in a 2020 report by the American Lung Association.
 The region also received an “F” in the association’s 2021 report.
 In its 2022 report, the association gave the Pittsburgh metropolitan area its first passing grade for fine particle pollution, but they noted the region still is among the 25 worst in the country.